Stift/PaketIntro/slides/index.md

 ### paket.lock

 - Graph of used versions for all dependencies
-- Compareable to a unified view of all `packages.config`
+- Comparable to a unified view of all `packages.config`
 - Automatically computed from `paket.dependencies`: